Otamot77/esp32-sleep-tracker/README.md

 reference data is available for calibration.
 Sleep-stage and recovery outputs are experimental and are not medical measurements.

+## Development context

+I built this as a learning-focused project to understand the full path from embedded sensing to backend analysis.
+I used AI tools throughout the project as a learning and development aid, including for explanations, planning, implementation guidance, debugging, and code review.
+I checked suggestions against technical documentation and tests, and focused on understanding the system’s design decisions, tradeoffs, and limitations.

 ## Running the checks

 The backend uses Python 3.11 or newer: